Table of Contents

 Personal imported vehicles:

 You will require insurance protection if you wish to bring your car to the UK and are a non-citizen.
 You should inform the insurer about the import if it’s an imported model.
-And if you need to learn about your vehicle’s origin, check the DVLA V5c record
+If you need to learn about the origin of your vehicle, check the DVLA V5c record.

 Common mistakes to avoid during import and export